StarrryNight/Rage-Detector/README.md

 # RAGE Detector
-A real-time emotion detection system designed to identify rage and anger in gaming contexts, particularly for detecting bad randoms in Marvel Rivals and other competitive games.
+A real-time emotion detection system designed to identify rage and anger in gaming contexts, particularly for reaction to bad randoms in Marvel Rivals and other competitive games.

-This project uses computer vision and machine learning to analyze facial expressions, body posture, and hand gestures in real-time to detect when a player is experiencing rage or anger.
+This project uses computer vision and machine learning to analyze facial expressions, body posture, and hand gestures in real-time to detect when a player is experiencing rage or anger, or happiness when hitting a 3-man Ironman Ult.
 The system leverages MediaPipe for pose and facial landmark detection, combined with trained machine learning models to classify emotional states.